MrV1ctor/statsense/website/README.md

 ## 📝 License

-This project is part of the Statsense Chrome extension ecosystem.
+This project is part of the StatSense Chrome extension ecosystem.

 ## 🤝 Contributing